Burleigh Heads, Queensland: Transport

-Consultation is in process to extend the existing G:link tram to Burleigh Beach from Broadbeach commencing in 2020.
+Major construction commenced in July 2022 to extend the existing G:link tram to Burleigh Beach from Broadbeach, expected to be completed late 2025.

 Education

-Burleigh Heads State School is a government primary (Early Childhood-6) school for boys and girls at Lower Gold Coast Highway (28.0868°S 153.4493°E).
+Burleigh Heads State School is a government primary (Early Childhood to Year 6) school for boys and girls at 1750 Gold Coast Highway (28.0868°S 153.4493°E).
 In 2018, the school had an enrolment of 531 students with 47 teachers (38 full-time equivalent) and 44 non-teaching staff (29 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Burleigh Heads.
-The nearest government secondary schools are Miami State High School in neighbouring Miami to the north and Elanora State High School in Elanora.
+There are no secondary schools in Burleigh Heads.
+The nearest government secondary schools are Miami State High School in neighbouring Miami to the north and Elanora State High School in neighbouring Elanora to the south-east.

 Primary and secondary Catholic education is available at Marymount College in neighbouring Burleigh Waters.